MysticShadow427/Intercom_Project/README.md

 The communication between Raspberry Pi and Arduino is done by transfer of strings and UTF-8 encryption.Raspberry Pi decodes commands sent by Arduino whenevr an event happens and then uses it to do some telegram and camera handling.

-I have attachted the python code for Raspberry Pi and Arduino Sketch and also the service file of the project(It is of my tutor as I currently dont have Raspbian OS and Linux machine to generate and run it).
+I have attachted the python code for Raspberry Pi and Arduino Sketch and also the service file of the project to bootstrap directly on your Linux Machine.